django-files/django-files.github.io/docs/clients/browser.md

 # Browser Addon

-A Web Extension (Addon) is available for all major browsers including Firefox Android.
+A Web Extension is available for all major browsers including Firefox Android.

 [[toc]]

-More details available on GitHub: https://github.com/django-files/web-extension
+More details on GitHub: https://github.com/django-files/web-extension

 ## Install